acidrums4/ideawave/_conferences/2011/is-disease-mongering-the-greatest-threat-to-public-health.md

 that comes our way.

 How does one overcome cynicism and not throw the baby out with the snake oil?
-Alan Cassels is no cynic, but he preaches a form of healthy skepticism–a vital, potentially life-saving habit of questioning pharmaceutical-driven dogma and the medical profession who promotes it.
+Alan Cassels is no cynic, but he preaches a form of healthy skepticism --- a vital, potentially life-saving habit of questioning pharmaceutical-driven dogma and the medical profession who promotes it.